vegarsti/vegarsti.github.io/_posts/2018-02-27-generators.md

 title: Learning about iterators and generators in Python
 ---

 Python is a cool language!
-I might be biased, since that's what I used to learn programming some years ago.
+I might be biased, since it's what I used to learn programming some years ago.
 It wasn't until recently, though, that I started learning about some more advanced features of the language.
 One such feature is iterators and generators.

 An **iterator** is, [in the words of the official documentation](https://docs.python.org/3/glossary.html#term-iterator), *an object representing a stream of data*.
 An iterator is something you can call `next` on to get the next item.
 This is what happens in a `for` loop from one iteration to the next (I think!).